CompEpigen/PipelineOlympics/README.md

 9. [methylCtools](https://github.com/hovestadt/methylCtools)
 10. [methylpy](https://github.com/yupenghe/methylpy)

-The benchmarking implementation and resources enable semless extension of the list of current workflows to include new workflows.
+The benchmarking implementation and resources enable semless extension of the list of current workflows to include new software.

 ## Pipeline Olympics resources